InvadingOctopus/octopuskit/QuickStart/README QuickStart.md

     > Enter the URL for the GitHub [repository][repository].

-3. 📥 **Copy** all the contents of the relevant QuickStart subfolder (iOS or macOS) from the OctopusKit package into your project's source folder.
+3. 📥 **Copy and include** all the contents of the relevant QuickStart subfolder (iOS or macOS) from the OctopusKit package into your project's source folder.

-    > In the Xcode Project Navigator, menu-click on the OctopusKit/QuickStart folder and select "Show in Finder" then just drag the iOS or macOS folder into your project folder.
+    > In the Xcode Project Navigator, menu-click on the OctopusKit/QuickStart folder and select "Show in Finder" then just drag the iOS or macOS subfolder into your project folder in the Xcode navigator.

-4. 🗂 **Include** the copied files in your Xcode project.

-    > By dragging the new copies from your project's folder into the Project Navigator sidebar.

-5. 🖼 Add the `OctopusKitQuickStartView` to the `ContentView.swift` file:
+4. 🖼 Add the `OctopusKitQuickStartView` to the `ContentView.swift` file:

     ```
     var body: some View {